 REGISTER STUDENTS TO VOTE

-The 2008 reauthorization of the Federal Higher Education Act requires colleges and universities to make a “good faith effort” to distribute voter registration materials to all students.
+The Federal Higher Education Act requires colleges and universities to make a “good faith effort” to distribute voter registration materials to all students.
 Here’s how to take the lead in getting your campus community registered, including helping students change their registration to vote locally.

 - Make sure everyone promoting registration understands residency rules and deadlines, which can be areas of confusion for many students.
 Make it clear that students in every state have the legal right to register where they’re attending school, even if they’re from another state.

-- Distribute information on long-distance voting for students who prefer to vote from their home addresses.
+- Distribute information on org for students who prefer to vote from their home addresses.

 - Announce campus-wide goals and goals for departments or residence halls, both to measure progress and to motivate.